shankar4/Functional-Genomics/Bash tutorial.md

 --->
 Use html comment tags -- with ! and three dashes, etc. -- if you wish to include comments visible only to you, and  not the reader.
 Other suggestions with []:() did not work here.
-Blockquote - start with the symbol: > and continue with no space
+Blockquote - start with the symbol: > and continue with no space.
+Comments can be included with # - does not result in headers.
 To create an unordered list: start with an * and a space.
 Each item gets its own line.
 An ordered list is prefaced with numbers, instead of *.
 If sublists, indent the asterik one space more than the preceding one.
 Add a line for a hardbreak between paragraphs.
 Also, achieve the same effect, more elegantly, with two spaces after each line.
 Adding hashtag later in the line negagtes the bolding of header lines with #.
 See the example of read.pl below.